Learn Why Squirrels Practice This Peculiar Behavior

 An American red squirrel holding a nut.

 Multiple studies have also shown that squirrels have amazing spatial memories and can recall the exact location of each hidden stash.
 They rely on visual and spatial cues to remember and locate their caches.
 In addition, squirrels utilize a strategy called “chunking”, where they group and store the same type of nut in a specific location.
 Squirrels can even remember the color of a container and the type of nut hidden inside.
-Research also suggests that they have a mental map of their territory and where their caches are hidden, allowing them to locate their stashes months or even years later.
+Research also suggests that they have a mental map of their territory and where their caches are hidden, allowing them to locate their stashes months later.

 Extra Sneaky Squirrel Caching